Illinois-Rise/illinois-website.github.io/illiniulti-website/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Currently it's using the [https://illinois-rise.github.io/illinois-website.github.io/](https://illinois-rise.github.io/illinois-website.github.io/) as the homepage, eventually change it to the custom domain when replacing the CNAME

+Will be using [react-twitter-widgets](https://www.npmjs.com/package/react-twitter-widgets) and [google-spreadsheet](https://github.com/theoephraim/node-google-spreadsheet)
+UI will be using [material-ui](https://mui.com/material-ui/getting-started/usage/)
 ## Available Scripts

 In the project directory, you can run:

+### `npm run deploy`
+Will deploy the app to the gh-pages branch.

 ### `npm start`